fizalihsan/fizalihsan.github.io/source/technology/security.md

 1. Subject - "the currently executing user".
 It could be more than a human user. e.g., daemon apps, 3rd party apps, etc.
 2. SecurityManager - manages security operations for all users
-3. Realm - acts the bridge/connector between the security provider and your application's security data like user accounts, access controls, etc.
+3. Realm - acts the bridge/connector between the security provider and your application'' security data like user accounts, access controls, etc.

 # 1. Authentication

-* Process of verifying a user's identity.
+* Process of verifying a user'' identity.
 Also called 'login' process.
 * `Authentication Token = Principal(username) + Credential(password)`
 * If the submitted credentials match what the system expects for that user identity (principal), the user is considered authenticated.